Bull Run Civic Association

 Cultural Preservation: One of the notable efforts of the BRCA has been safeguarding the historical and cultural aspects of Bull Run, which includes areas associated with significant Civil War battles.
 This commitment reflects a broader aim to balance growth with heritage conservation.

-Bull Run, as part of Fairfax County, reflects the demographic diversity characteristic of Northern Virginia:
+Bull Run, located in Fairfax County, showcases the demographic diversity typical of Northern Virginia.

-Population: According to recent data, Bull Run has a population of approximately 6,972, with a density of 483.5 inhabitants per square mile.
+Population: Recent data shows that Bull Run has approximately 6,972 residents, with a population density of 483.5 inhabitants per square mile.

-Economic Status: The area is known for its affluent demographic, with a median household income well above the national average, fueled by employment in government, technology, and professional services sectors.
+Economic Status: Bull Run is an affluent area.
+The median household income surpasses the national average, supported by careers in government, technology, and professional services.

-Housing Types: The area features a mix of single-family homes, townhouses, and some condominiums, with a preference for larger, family-oriented housing reflecting the demographic composition.
+Housing Types: The community offers a variety of housing, including single-family homes, townhouses, and some condominiums.
+Most homes cater to families, reflecting the area’s demographic profile.

 Conclusion